doubt72/loki/README.md

 Values must be inside strings (they are interpreted as ruby strings;
 values can also be returned from a `do`-`end` block).
 You can also put arbitrary ruby code in the metadata.
+The `site` and `page` objects can also be used to return values that are already set via `set` or `global` (or via the config hooks below).

 ## Loki Directives